SebastianHopgood/Revenue-Sales-temp-name-/README.md

 * Olist CEO and Logistics Department

 **Ask SMART (Specific, Measurable, Achievable, Relevant, Time-bound) Questions to Identify Business Problems/Needs:**
-* Sales: Identify the top 5 product categories by total revenue and calculate their Month-over-Month (MoM) growth between 2016 and 2018
+* Sales: Identify the top 5 product categories by total revenue and analyze monthly revenue trends from 2016 to 2018 to understand how category performance changes over time
 * Logistics: Determine the average lead time in days for each Brazilian state and identify regions where the average exceeds the estimated delivery date
-* Satisfaction: Quantify the correlation coefficient between shipping delays (Actual vs. Estimated) and average review scores (1-5)
+* Satisfaction: What is the satisfaction 'penalty' for shipping delays, what is the root cause of dissatisfied customers, at what threshold does customer sentiment collapse, and average review scores (1-5)
-* Strategy: Identify sellers in the top 10% by sales volume and map the geographic density of customers to find unserved high-demand regions
+* Strategy: Identify sellers in the top 10% by sales volume and compare seller concentration with customer distribution by state to highlight regions where demand is high but seller presence is relatively low

 **Develop A SOW (Scope of Work)**:
 * SOW is created in order to give stakeholders a clear outline of the project which includes: project overview, scope, out-of-scope, project deliverables and files, key project milestones, and an estimated timeline for each milestone and project completion.
 Link to SOW PDF: "add link"